 • Small group size: Our independent travel options and small group sizes help us to tread lightly and to use more environmentally sound forms of transport, minimizing impact, and ideally enriching the environment.

-• Environmental training: Many of our guides are trained in principles of environmental sustainability and will offer travellers tips on how to conserve water, reduce waste, and otherwise minimize the environmental impact of their trip.
-We hope that our travellers will be able to take some of the conservation tips they learn from our guides home with them.
+• Environmental training: Many of our guides are trained in principles of environmental sustainability and will offer travelers tips on how to conserve water, reduce waste, and otherwise minimize the environmental impact of their trip.
+We hope that our travelers will be able to take some of the conservation tips they learn from our guides home with them.

-• Corporate recycling/energy policy: Wherever possible, Hands Up Holidays employees use recycled paper and recycle waste created in the office, as well as attempting to minimise waste created and be a “paper less” office.
-We also work to minimise energy and water consumption in our offices, and we encourage our partners to follow similar waste management and energy philosophies.
+• Corporate recycling/energy policy: Wherever possible, Hands Up Holidays employees use recycled paper and recycle waste created in the office, as well as attempting to minimize waste created and be a “paper less” office.
+We also work to minimize energy and water consumption in our offices, and we encourage our partners to follow similar waste management and energy philosophies.

-• Homestays and Language Immersion: On some of our itineraries, we are able to offer travellers a chance (entirely optional) to stay in the home of a local family, thereby achieving a unique level of cultural exchange.
-Travellers wishing to participate in a home stay will receive special instruction from their local guides to prepare them for the experience.
-In addition, through our tailor-made trip offerings, we are able to offer interested travellers a chance to participate in an intensive language immersion program in either Spanish (Latin American destinations) or French (Vanuatu, Morocco and Rwanda).
+• Homestays and Language Immersion: On some of our itineraries, we are able to offer travelers a chance (entirely optional) to stay in the home of a local family, thereby achieving a unique level of cultural exchange.
+Travelers wishing to participate in a home stay will receive special instruction from their local guides to prepare them for the experience.
+In addition, through our tailor-made trip offerings, we are able to offer interested travelers a chance to participate in an intensive language immersion program in either Spanish (Latin American destinations), Italian, Indonesian or French (Morocco and Rwanda).

 • Community Development: In addition to the community development component of each of our trips, Hands Up Holidays also encourages its employees to volunteer in their own communities and we offer each employee 5 days per year to participate in such projects.
 In addition, we encourage our staff to participate in our community development projects through partially subsidized holidays for staff and their families.